teaminmedias-pluswerk/ke_search/Documentation/Introduction/Index.rst

 pages of the website.
 For each type of content (pages, news, files ...) there has to be a dedicated indexer available.
 That means there may not be an indexer already available for the content type you want to index.
-On the other hand, it's quite easy for a programmer to write it's own indexer for custom data records.
+On the other hand, it's quite easy for a programmer to write custom indexers for custom data records.
 A set of indexers for common content types comes bundled together with ke_search (including pages, news and pdf files).

 ke_search uses the MySQL fulltext search algorithm, so it does not need any tools installed on